Ph.D. position in molecular immunology

 The applicant should have good communication skills in English and be able to express and organize ideas in a meaningful way.

 Please, send an email with a CV and motivation letter to Fabio.Martinon@unil.ch

 Fabio Martinon received his PhD in 2003 from the University of Lausanne for his work on the characterization of the Inflammasome in the laboratory of Jürg Tschopp.
 After a short post-doctoral fellowship in Jürg Tschopp’s laboratory, he moved in 2006 to the laboratory of Laurie Glimcher at the Harvard School of Public Health, where he investigated the link between inflammatory programs and the endoplasmic reticulum stress response.
-In August 2010 he joined the Department of Biochemistry as Assistant Professor.
-His current research focuses on the characterization of signaling pathways emerging from the endoplasmic reticulum.
+In August 2010 he joined the Department of Biochemistry as Assistant Professor and Associate Professor in 2017.
+His current research focuses on the characterization signaling pathways leading to inflammation.